decentraland/documentation/content/contributor/comms/transport-types/websocket.md

 ## Authentication

 Before they can start relaying messages to others, clients must authenticate by signing a challenge string.
-This is required even when the adapter URI was obtained from [Archipelago]({{< relref "../archipelago" >}}) after a previous round of authentication.
+This is required even when the transport URI was obtained from [Archipelago]({{< relref "../archipelago" >}}) after a previous round of authentication.

 The first message a client sends when joining an island is [`WsIdentification`][WsIdentification], which contains a public address.
 It will be responded with [`WsChallengeRequired`](#WsChallengeRequired), and clients send a [`WsSignedChallenge`](#WsSignedChallenge) in reply.